splunk/public-o11y-docs/get-started/contribute.rst

 After you've completed your edit, GitHub prompts you to open a pull request and fill out the description of the changes using a template.

-Within three days, the Splunk Observability Cloud documentation team reviews your pull request and might ask you to make some edits.
+Within 3 days, the Splunk Observability Cloud documentation team reviews your pull request and might ask you to make some edits.
 If the changes are approved, the pull requests is approved and merged.

 .. raw:: html